dougbreaux/dougbreaux.github.io/_posts/2018-05-23-springmvc-jsr303-websphere.md

 [WebSphere supports](https://www.ibm.com/support/knowledgecenter/en/SSAW57_8.5.5/com.ibm.websphere.nd.multiplatform.doc/ae/rdat_beanvalconstraints.html) the JSR 303 [Built-in Constraint definitions](http://beanvalidation.org/1.0/spec/#d0e5601), so we can use any of those or create our own.

-Here's an excerpt from an annotated model POJO, showing multiple annotation types, also with custom error messages:
+Here's an excerpt from an annotated model POJO, showing multiple annotation types, both with and without custom error messages:
 ```java
 public class TransactionRequest {
     @NotNull(message="Business Unit is required")